MarcoDVisser/FDPtools/README.md

 ========

 Optimized tools for working with forest dynamics plot data.
-The package is an attempt to create many optimized analytically tools for calculating statistics of interest from forest dynamics plot data.
+The package is an attempt to create many optimized analytical tools for calculating statistics of interest from forest dynamics plot data.
 Tools range from spatail tools such as distance calculation to Bayesian variable selection and inverse modelling.
 The package is currently under development and contains source code in C